 More often than not, I was forced to embrace silence for the sake of everyone’s benefit.
 I chose to keep my mouth shut for my safety, rather than asking questions to feed my curiosity and to learn new things as I desired.
 Above all, I learned that my need to be fulfilled by doing what is right for me isn’t necessary and invalid.

-While other kids can easily engage and play, I couldn’t figure out how, as if it was a mystery that unfolded right in front of my eyes to such extent that making friends is like studying a difficult subject, a branch of science.
-I need a handful of hypotheses and theories to execute them and know the outcomes of each and validate which works and which not.
+While other kids can easily engage and play, I couldn’t figure out how, as if it was a mystery that unfolded right in front of my eyes to such an extent that making friends is like studying a difficult subject, a branch of science.
+I need a handful of hypotheses and theories to execute them and know the outcomes of each and validate which work and which do not.

 And because of my academic standing, I knew my classmates and schoolmates only make friends with me for their own benefit.
 I may have a thousand people around me, but neither of them I consider my friend.
 Because I knew they were only there for me to copy my assignments and exams, and to graduate without problems and with flying colors.